jimmyl02/bazel-playground/README.md

 #### using protobuf types within golang

-take a look at the `BUILD.bazel` of the types directory
+take a look at the `BUILD.bazel` of the types directory; notice that we export a `go_library`, this means we can just directly use it within the go code!